The Kroger Co.

 Cash vs Debt

-On the balance sheet, KR has $3.33B in cash with $24.69B in obligations.
-The ability to service this debt comfortably depends on continued operational cash generation.
-The company generates $3.40B in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
-Return on equity stands at 14.4%, which is decent for the sector.
+The Kroger Co. carries $24.19B in total debt against $2.87B in cash reserves — debt is roughly 8.4x the cash position.
+Managing this leverage effectively will be important for long-term financial stability.
+Free cash flow comes in at $2.99B, providing flexibility for reinvestment, buybacks, or dividends.
+Consistent free cash flow generation is often considered a sign of operational health.
+Return on equity stands at 13.8%, which is decent for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 An ROA of 5.8% suggests reasonable efficiency in deploying the company's asset base.
 Revenue has been relatively flat, moving from $148.26B (2023) to $147.64B (2026).